 Sexually transmitted infections (STIs) are a category of infectious diseases passed from person to person during sex.
 They include viruses like herpes, HIV, and hepatitis, as well as bacteria such as chlamydia.

-While there is still a stigma around talking about STIs, it is important to understand them – particularly in non-monogamous communities like the swinging lifestyle.
+While there is still a stigma around STIs, it is important to understand them – particularly in non-monogamous communities like the swinging lifestyle.
 We all want to protect ourselves.
 This is why education and regular STI testing are part of the swinger culture.

 If you’ve found this page because you’ve been diagnosed with HPV – don’t panic.
 You should consult with your own medical doctor so you can be prescribed the best treatment for your own personal situation.
-If you feel a bit embarrassed about the subject, remember that almost everyone has at least one STI over their lifetime, and if caught early they are much easier to be treated and cured.
-Contracting an STI does not mean there is anything wrong with your hygiene, but that you might not be using sufficient safe sex practices.
+If you feel a bit embarrassed about the subject, remember that almost everyone has at least one STI over their lifetime, and if caught early, they are much easier to be treated and cured.
+Contracting an STI does not mean there is anything wrong with your hygiene but that you might not be using sufficient safe-sex practices.

 Understanding Human Papillomavirus (HPV)